joric/jorian/README.md

 * LEDs are not flush with the PCB, probaby need 3.7x3.5mm cutouts (file the PCB if you need them flush)
 * Very small gap between GND and signal pads for the switches (works fine, maybe fix in the next version)
 * Li-Po charger "B-" pad overlaps the battery holder "+", might need a piece of the Kapton tape
-* Li-Po charger mounting holes placed about 0.1mm narrower vertically (not really a problem)
+* Li-Po charger mounting holes are about 0.1mm off (not really a problem, but should be fixed)

 ## License

 ### This work is non-commercial and prohibited for group buys.
 No retail, no group buys of any form.

-This work is licensed under [The Non-Profit Open Software License version 3.0 (NPOSL-3.0)](https://opensource.org/licenses/NPOSL-3.0)
+This work is licensed under [The Non-Profit Open Software License version 3.0 (NPOSL-3.0)](https://opensource.org/licenses/NPOSL-3.0).
 The keyboard layout is derived from [Jian layout](http://www.keyboard-layout-editor.com/#/gists/4b6c2af67148f58ddd6c6b2976c4370f) (just visually, there was no actual copying involved).
 Please buy Jian from its author, [/u/KgOfHedgehogs](http://reddit.com/u/KgOfHedgehogs), he's running a high quality commercial batch.

 ## References